Effect of ring-exchange interactions in the extended Kitaev honeycomb model: Ground state degeneracy

 As all know, the fractional statistics of the quasiparticles in gapped QSLs imply a topology-dependent ground state degeneracy (GSD).
 Further, the confinement or deconfinement of the Z$_2$ spin liquid is reflected in the GSD of the Gutzwiller projected state when placed on a torus.
 If the state is Z$_2$ confined (deconfined), then inserting a global Z$_2$ $\pi$-flux in one of the holes results in the same (a different) state.
 Because this process is equivalent to exchanging the boundary conditions of the mean-field Hamiltonian from periodic to anti-periodic, in two dimensions one may construct the four mean-field ground states $|\psi_{\pm\pm} \rangle$, where the subscripts denote the boundary conditions for the $x$- and $y$-directions.
 After a Gutzwiller projection of these four states to the physical Hilbert space, the number of linearly independent states is equal to the GSD on a torus.

 To make sure that field-induced CSLs are nontrivial, we calculate the density matrix of the projected (VMC) states from the wave-function overlap $\rho_{\alpha\beta} = \langle P_G \psi_\alpha | P_G \psi_\beta \rangle = \rho_{\beta\alpha}^*$, with $\alpha,\beta \in \{++,+-,-+,--\}$.
 If $\rho$ has only one significant eigenvalue, with the others vanishing, then the GSD is 1, indicating that the Z$_2$ gauge field is confined.
 If $\rho$ has more than one near-degenerate nonzero eigenvalue, the GSD is nontrivial and hence the Z$_2$ gauge fluctuations are deconfined.
 In the deconfined phases, if the Chern number is even then from above the GSD is 4; however, if the Chern number is odd, then the GSD is 3 because the mean-field ground state $|\psi_{++} \rangle$ has odd fermionic parity and vanishes after Gutzwiller projection.
-The small-field-induced CSL with $\nu=1$ or $\nu=-4$ is certainly deconfined, whose GSD information is shown in Table \ref{tab:GSD}.
-For the PKSL14 phase in Fig.\ref{4spinPD}, the small-field-induced CSL with $\nu=5$ is also deconfined whose GSD is three (not shown).
+The small-field-induced CSL with $\nu 1$ or $\nu -4$ is certainly deconfined, whose GSD information is shown in Table \ref{tab:GSD}.
+For the PKSL14 phase in Fig.\ref{4spinPD}, the small-field-induced CSL with $\nu 5$ is also deconfined whose GSD is three (not shown).

 In addition, we find that the triple-$\bf Q$ ordered state becomes confined after Gutzwiller projection (the GSD on a torus is 1) and belongs to the pure magnetically ordered phase.
-However, as shown in Table.\ref{tab:GSD}, the zigzag order becomes deconfined after Gutzwiller projection (more than one fairly large eigenvalues in the matrix $\rho$), and it may be an exotic phase with the coexistence of Z$_2$ spin liquid and magnetic order.
-By removing the zigzag order while keeping all the other variational parameters intact, we find that the potential coexisting state becomes a 20-cone proximate-KSL (PKSL20).
-Thus the phase transition from the KSL to the potential coexisting state is first-order because of discontinuities in the optimal variational parameters.
-A natural question is what the nature of this potential coexisting state is.
+However, as shown in Tab.\ref{tab:GSD}, the zigzag order becomes deconfined after Gutzwiller projection (more than one fairly large eigenvalues in the matrix $\rho$), and it may be an exotic phase with the coexistence of Z$_2$ quantum spin liquid and magnetic order.
+By removing the zigzag order while keeping all the other variational parameters intact, we find that the potential coexisting state becomes a proximate-KSL with 20 Majorana cones.
+Therefore, the phase transition from the KSL to the potential coexisting state is first-order because of discontinuities in the optimal variational parameters.
+It is an interesting question: what is the nature of this potential coexisting phase?
 We leave it for future study.